 Each summer, BA offers several weekday clubs encompassing a wide variety of interests, from cooking to science to art.
 Students can also sign-up for one of our week-long camps.
-Last summer, students participated in Sports Camp, Dance Camp, Digital Media Camp, Mindcraft Camp, Art Camp, and Performing Arts Camp.
-These camps run from Monday through Thursday from 9:00 - 1:30.
+Last summer, students participated in a variety of camps.
+These camps run from Monday through Thursday from 9:00 – 1:30.

-BA also meets weekly at our Friday family days.
-Our school family meets up at the movies, for an activity around town, such as lunch at the mall or open jump at Sky Zone, or at our building for a night of fun.
+BA also meets throughout the summer for Family Fun Days.
+Our school family meets up at the movies, for an activity around town, such as lunch at the mall, or at our building for a night of fun.
 Some of these events are specifically tailored for our middle and high schoolers to help them build and maintain relationships among peers during the summer.
-We welcome all families to our Friday family days, including those that are already a part of BA or those that are considering our school as a choice for their student
+We welcome all families to our Family Fun Days, including those that are already a part of BA or those that are considering our school as a choice for their student

 Maximum student-teacher ratio is 10:1.
 The low student-teacher ratio allows for extraordinary learning gains during the academic year.